Argentine Americans: History

 Lorenzo Lamas is an actor of Argentine descent, son of Fernando Lamas.

 This new immigrant group had an educational level lower than earlier immigrants.
 The majority of Argentine immigrants headed to metropolitan areas, especially New York City, where 20 percent of them lived in the 1970s.
 In the 1980s, that percentage increased to just over 23 percent, and the 1990 U.S. Census recorded that New York City had 17,363 Argentine Americans and Los Angeles, 15,115.

 Immigration to New York City was popular because of the existing Argentine and Italian communities, as many Argentines are of Italian origin.
 With the goal of helping its Argentine population, the government of the city created several organizations such as the Argentine-American Chamber of Commerce, which that established relations between Argentina and the United States.
 The 1990 U.S. Census recorded 92,563 Argentines, evidencing that nearly half of the Argentine immigrants arrived in the last two decades alone.

 After the 1990s, Southern California and Florida became leading destinations for new immigrants from Argentina.
 According to the 2010 Census, out of the over 200,000 Argentine Americans recorded, it is estimated that Los Angeles and Miami have over 50,000 Argentine Americans each, followed by the New York area.
 According to data from the Pew Research Center, in 2017 about 29% of Argentine Americans resided in Florida.
 Meanwhile, 18% lived in California and 10% in New York.

 Socioeconomics

 The profile of the Argentine American population is generally similar to the overall U.S. population.
 Among the key differences, however, is educational attainment.
 Argentine Americans exhibit a rate of 39.5% of holders of bachelor's, graduate, or professional degrees, contrasted with 27.5% of the overall U.S. population.
 The difference is more marked among women: 40.2% for Argentine American females, and 26.7% for all U.S. females.
 Another major difference is that 69.1% of Argentine Americans are immigrants, which contrasts sharply with 12.6% of the overall U.S. population.

 Demographics

 States

 Greater Miami is home to the highest concentration of Argentines in the US, with significant populations in North Beach, Doral, and Weston.

-The New York City Metropolitan Area is home to the second-largest Argentine population in the United States, by a significant margin.

 The 10 states with the largest population of Argentines (Source: 2010 Census):